socketsupply/sockets.sh/src/docs/faq.md

 build artifacts and memory footprint are much larger than they need to be, especially for embedded systems where we need our apps to run.

+### Why not Rust?

+Webview is C++, so are the platforms (Cocoa, GTK, and Windows).
+Memory safty offered by Rust isn't meaningful in this context.

 ### I need feature-X, but `op` doesn't support that, can you make it?

 You can make a PR.
 But the goal is not to solve the all problems for all